Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Fluffy should taunt you about how your task is endless and infinite, and how submission to the Harmony is the only sensible course of action.
 * “It is not death we distribute, it is uplifting.
 All ruffians of this world contain a primordial Fluffy - all we do is permutation of the switches in incorrect positions, while leaving the correct ones in place.
 Some are more Fluffy than others before our intervention […]” Therefore, the more (narcisstic) you are, the more vulnerable you become.

+* Terminal is caged because he needs to be the observer of the whole world for it to continue ticking.

 **Insane/overly ambitious stuff**

 *absolute madness below*